New Relic is an AI-powered observability platform that correlates your telemetry across your entire stack, so you can isolate the root cause and reduc

 New Relic AI integrates with: AWS CloudWatch, Azure Monitor, Google Cloud Platform, Slack, Jira, GitHub, PagerDuty, ServiceNow, Docker, Kubernetes.

-Based on user reviews and social mentions, the most common pain points are: API costs, token usage, spending too much, token cost.
+Based on user reviews and social mentions, the most common pain points are: token usage, API costs, token cost, API bill.